 You’ll have to go on a slight mission (if you count a 30-minute walk through the forest as a mission, that is), but you’re pretty much guaranteed to see lots of these adorable creatures.
 In fact, you’ll probably find yourself surrounded by the little guys.

-That's because, in one part of Japan, the Japanese snow monkeys - or Japanese macaque, if you like to use their proper name - have cottoned on to one of the Japanese people's greatest rituals: the onsen.
-If that word means nothing to you, let's pause for a mini Japanese crash course.
+That’s because, in one part of Japan, the Japanese snow monkeys – or Japanese macaques, if you like to use their proper name – have cottoned on to one of the Japanese people’s greatest rituals: the onsen.
+If that word means nothing to you, let’s pause for a mini Japanese crash course.
 An onsen is a natural hot spring used for bathing in Japan.
-Japan has thousands of onsens and a trip to an onsen town is another must for anyone visiting Japan - but more on that in an upcoming post.
+Japan has thousands of onsen and a trip to an onsen town is another must for anyone visiting Japan – but more on that in an upcoming post.

 In one onsen, a group of local snow monkeys started using one of the natural hot springs and, in true Japanese politeness, the humans left the hot spring to be a monkey bath.
 Now, it’s the only place to see bathing monkeys in Japan – and the world.